LBM-Unreal/UnrealPlugin-LBM/README.md

 ![](./Misc/5.png)

-5. For the global shader creation, please see my blog [Link](https://sirenri2001.github.io/2025-02-05-unreal-shader-tutorial-(Chinese)/)
+5. For the global shader creation, please see my blog [Link](https://sirenri2001.github.io/2025-02-05-unreal-shader-tutorial-(Chinese)/).
+Also check Reference folder for additional papers for LBM implementation.